^

 • Promotes relaxation of the muscles of the urethra.

-• Starts local immune processes.
+• Triggers local immune processes.

 • Reduces the activity of the inflammatory process.

-• Reduces / relieves painful symptoms.
+• Reduces/relieves painful symptoms.

 The main types of physiotherapy procedures:

-2. Laser therapy with infrared radiation - during the procedure, the beam is directed to the anterior abdominal wall of the urethra.
+2. Laser therapy with infrared radiation – during the procedure, the beam is directed at the anterior abdominal wall of the urethra.
 Intracavitary laser irradiation is also possible.
 The treatment course consists of ten procedures, the duration of which is 3-5 minutes.

 • Baking soda has antiseptic properties.
-Dissolve a teaspoon of soda powder in a liter of water, and wash the affected genitals.
+Dissolve a teaspoon of soda powder in a liter of water and wash the affected genitals.

 Before using the above recipes, you should consult with your doctor and make sure there are no contraindications.